jenzie/pac-man/features.md

 Version v1.2

-* Pacman consumes a ghost on touch.
+* Pac-man consumes a ghost on touch.
 * Consumed ghosts add points to the score.

 Version v1.3

 * Power orbs are added to the playing field.
-* Pacman can consume a ghost only if he consumed a power orb.
+* Pac-man can consume a ghost only if he consumed a power orb.

 Version v1.4

-* Effects of a power orb lasts only 10 seconds.
+* Effects of a power orb last only 10 seconds.
-* When effects of a power orb expires, ghosts cannot be consumed until effect is regained.
+* When effects of a power orb expire, ghosts cannot be consumed until effect is regained.

 Version v1.5

 * Lives are implemented.
-* Pacman loses a life upon touch of a ghost without effects of a power orb.
+* Pac-man loses a life upon touch of a ghost without effects of a power orb.
 * Respawn screen is added.

 Version v2.0
 ============

-* Pacman loses when all lives are lost.
+* Pac-man loses when all lives are lost.

 Version v2.1